Problem Statement of Series 1, Year 31

 6 points

-We have a thin homogeneous pipe in the shape of an L with segments of lengths $b,c$.
+We have a thin homogeneous pipe in the shape of a letter L with segments of lengths $b,c$.
 It is hung freely by one of the ends in a rail car so that its bend points in the direction of travel.
 Find the acceleration of the rail car required for the bottom side of the L to stay parallel to the direction of travel?
 Ignore relativistic effects.

 Bonus: Consider relativistic effects.